 Overcoming addiction can be a daunting feat and for generations, there has been a traditional set of tools to treat these issues.
 While therapy or detox can be effective, a newer, transformative technique has been incorporated into the recovery process (and embraced by sites like Psychology Today).
 Some studies reveal that Neurofeedback can improve the rate of abstinence as well as improve the lives of people facing depression, insomnia, PTSD and addiction.

-As mentioned, Psychology Today published a thorough case study on the benefits of neurofeedback and they went as far as to profile multiple patients whose lives have changed because of this tool.
+As mentioned, Psychology Today published a thorough case study on the benefits of neurofeedback therapy and they went as far as to profile multiple patients whose lives have changed because of this tool.
 While it is not meant to be used as a standalone method for recovery, studies have suggested that sobriety rates can be improved by using evidence-based techniques that complement more traditional methods.

 Frequency is a term often associated with neurofeedback.
 Since someone suffering from addiction may be predisposed to irregular brainwaves, a tool where this can be regulated is incredibly valuable.
 Practitioners are able to observe cranial cycles that are occurring.
 The frequencies are rated through EEG’s, which show whether the operating speed of someone’s brain may be leaning towards lower than normal (underarousal) or higher than normal (overarousal) tendencies. when